Preconvention workshops

 Designed for photographers who have at least one year’s experience shooting for their publications, this intensive workshop will cover composition, camera controls and theory, lighting, cropping and workflow.

-Led by Mike Simons, adviser at Corning-Painted Post High School, New York, and Jed Palmer, executive director of the Colorado Student Media Association, participants will receive instruction and be given a photo story assignment, and go on a guided photo walk after lunch.
+Led by two expert photography instructors, participants will receive instruction and be given a photo story assignment, and go on a guided photo walk after lunch.
+Following the photo shoot, the instructors will critique students’ work and offer editing tips and techniques.

 Preconvention workshop: Editorial leadership | $60